Apple QuickTake: History

-Kodak had been developing CCD-based digital cameras since the mid-1970s, when Steve Sasson built a toaster-sized experimental model that recorded data to a cassette tape; the first digital photograph was captured at a resolution of 100 pixels square in December 1975.
+Kodak began developing CCD-based digital cameras in 1972, when Dr. Roger Van Heyningen, the Director of the Physics Division at Kodak Research Labs established a laboratory to develop CCD image sensors.
+In 1974, Peter Dillon and his colleagues invented single-chip color image sensors and developed a single-sensor color video camera.
+In December 1975, Steve Sasson and his colleagues at the Kodak Apparatus Division built a toaster-sized experimental model of a digital camera using a 100 x 100 pixel Fairchild CCD image sensor that recorded digital image data to a cassette tape.
 However, the first electronic still cameras to be marketed were shown as early as 1981, when Sony demonstrated the prototype Pro Mavica.
-These early filmless cameras recorded still video frames instead of creating digital files; the Pro Mavica recorded its still frames on a proprietary floppy disk.
+These early filmless cameras recorded analog still video frames instead of creating digital files; the Pro Mavica recorded its still frames on a proprietary floppy disk.
 By the late 1980s, the technologies were beginning to converge and mature; Fujifilm showed the DS-1P, a still video camera that stored its images in solid-state memory instead of a floppy, at Photokina 1988 and developed the technologies into the Fuji DS-X, which was first sold in 1989.
 Kodak introduced a prototype of its DCS 100, a digital SLR based on the Nikon F3 in 1986 and began commercial sales to news photographers in 1991; the DCS 100 used a CCD sensor and stored its images on a tethered hard drive.

 The Dycam Model 1 was launched in 1991, capturing greyscale images into internal memory; CNN noted the Dycam's possibilities in a 1992 segment, touting its advantages over conventional film-based cameras.
 In 1992, Apple Computer started marketing plans for a digital camera codenamed Venus.
 At the time, over $12 billion was spent annually in the United States on photography.
 Apple sought a company to design and manufacture its QuickTake digital camera line.
 During this time, Apple entered into a set of non-disclosure agreements with Kodak to share its proprietary digital camera architecture and cooperate in its further development; Kodak contributed the CCD sensor to the final design.
 Later, Chinon was added as the manufacturing/assembly partner, also responsible for the design of the optics and basic electronics.
 By October 1993, rumors of Venus and its capabilities had publicly tied Kodak, Apple, and Chinon together; the cost was anticipated to be relatively low compared to existing digital cameras.